alwaysdata/documentation/content/e-mails/delivery.en.md

 - Check the sender's name and e-mail address.
 - Use [identification protocols](e-mails/set-up-spf-dkim-dmarc).
-- The *SENDER FROM* setting needs to match the *FROM* in your headers.
+- The *ENVELOPE FROM* setting needs to match the *FROM/HEADER FROM* in your headers.

 ## Addresses